The Legend of Zelda: Link's Awakening: Development

 Link's Awakening began as an unsanctioned side project; programmer Kazuaki Morita created a Zelda-like game with one of the first Game Boy development kits, and he used it to experiment with the platform's capabilities.
 Other staff members of the Nintendo Entertainment Analysis & Development division joined him after-hours and worked on the game in what seemed to them like an "afterschool club".
 The results of these experiments with the Game Boy started to look promising.
-Following the 1991 release of the Super NES video game The Legend of Zelda: A Link to the Past, director Takashi Tezuka asked for permission to develop a handheld Zelda title; he intended it to be a port of A Link to the Past, but it evolved into an original game.
+Following the 1991 release of the Super NES video game A Link to the Past, director Takashi Tezuka asked for permission to develop a handheld Zelda title; he intended it to be a port of A Link to the Past, but it evolved into an original game.
 The majority of the team that had created A Link to the Past was reassembled to advance this new project.
 Altogether, it took them one and a half years to develop Link's Awakening.

 Tezuka recalled that the early free-form development of Link's Awakening resulted in the game's "unrestrained" contents, such as the unauthorized cameo appearances of characters from the Mario and Kirby series.
 A Link to the Past script writer Kensuke Tanabe joined the team early on and came up with the basis of the story.
 Tezuka sought to make Link's Awakening a spin-off, and he gave Tanabe instructions to omit common series elements such as Princess Zelda, the Triforce relic, and the setting Hyrule.
 As a consequence, Tanabe proposed his game world idea of an island with an egg on top of a mountain.
 Tezuka recalled that it felt as though they were making a "parody of The Legend of Zelda" rather than an actual Zelda game.